+356-2033-01-78

 What is the minimum income for the Malta digital nomad visa?

-To qualify for the Malta Digital Nomad visa, an applicant must prove income of at least €42,000 per year.
+To qualify for the Malta Nomad Visa program, an applicant must prove income of at least €42,000 per year.

 How to apply for a Malta digital nomad visa?